Red Rose Speedway: Recording

-Recording for Red Rose Speedway began at Olympic Studios in London between 6–30 March 1972.
-It was initially planned as a double album, and McCartney decided to include some unreleased songs that had originally been recorded during the Ram sessions in 1971, before the formation of Wings.
-Two of those songs, "Get on the Right Thing" and "Little Lamb Dragonfly", appeared on the final album.
-Sessions were held at Olympic Sound Studios in London, with Glyn Johns as producer.
-At the first session, McCartney asked Johns to think of him as "the bass player in the band" rather than as Paul McCartney, but then took offence when Johns duly treated him as an ordinary musician.
-Johns thought Wings were not a genuine band and not of the calibre of artist he usually worked with.
+Work continued from 14–23 March, although the band members and Johns grew increasingly frustrated with one another.
+Johns thought Wings were not a genuine band and not of the calibre of artists he usually worked with.
 Before long, according to author Howard Sounes, citing the producer's recollection, Johns was reading a newspaper in the control room at Olympic as the group smoked marijuana and jammed aimlessly in the studio.
 (Note: One evening, according to Johns, Linda McCartney and Denny Laine berated him for his lack of interest, to which Johns responded that they were deceiving themselves if they thought that by simply being in a band with McCartney meant the music they made was worth recording.
 He told them it was "shite".)
-On 17 April, Johns told the press that he had quit working on the album due to a "disagreement" with McCartney and that "Now we have respect for each other."
+Following the recording of the non-album single "Mary Had a Little Lamb" from 27–30 March, Johns quit the project.
+Johns believed McCartney was "less than secure" about using an outside producer and called the rest of the band members "a bunch of sycophantic musicians who were all climbing up his backside".
+Seiwell explained that McCartney was "difficult to work with" because he "held the reins so tight", believing he was a "great producer himself" but not with others because he "took his music so personal".
+On 17 April, Johns told the press that he had quit working on the album due to a "disagreement" with McCartney and that "Now we have respect for each other".